CIRCSE/LEMLAT3/README.md

 - lemlat_documentation.pdf: description of the tables of lemlat_db and of the overall process of wordform analysis

+# Build environment

+Source code and build enviroments are in the folder 'lemlat_workspace':
+- Makefiles and packeging scripts for GNU/Linux and OSX are in sub-folder 'lemlat_workspace/Lemlat_client'
+- A Visual C solution is in sub-folder 'lemlat_workspace/winBuild' Mysql binaries are needed to build up the embedded databases

 # Binaries

 In the bin directory we provide a CLI implementation of the wordform analysis for Linux, OSX an Windows operation systems.